-Geothermal waters and brines are characterized by the big variety of mineralization, a chemical compound, the contents of useful components and their quantitative ratio, and also gas structure and temperatures.
-The most widespread types of hydro mineral raw material are: thermal brines of intercontinental rift zones; thermal waters and brines of island arches and areas of Alpine folds; waters and brines of artesian pools; brines of modern evaporate pools of a sea or oceanic origin and continental lakes; sea waters (Table 1).
+Geothermal waters and brines are characterized by the variety of mineralization, chemical compound, the contents of useful components and their quantitative ratio, and also gas structure and temperatures.
+The most widespread types of hydro mineral raw material are: thermal brines of intercontinental rift zones; thermal waters and brines of island arches and areas of Alpine folds; waters and brines of artesian pools; brines of modern evaporate pools of a sea or oceanic origin and continental lakes; sea waters.

-Profitability of industrial reception of those or other components from hydro mineral raw material is determined not only by their concentration, but also by depth of underground waters and operational chinks, filtration properties of rocks, flow rate of operational stocks etc. On economic parameters of operation the way of dump of the fulfilled waters that defines expenses for protection of the natural environment essentially influences.
+Profitability of industrial reception of those or other components from hydro mineral raw material is determined not only by their concentration, but also by depth of underground waters and operational chinks, filtration properties of rocks, flow rate of operational stocks etc. On economic parameters of operation the way of discharge of the fulfilled waters that defines expenses for protection of the natural environment essentially influences.

-Proceeding from the general conditions and laws of distribution of underground geothermal waters and the brines containing rare elements, and also in view of experience of use of such waters as hydro mineral raw material in Russia and abroad the following limits of concentration of elements at which waters represent industrial interest are established (mg / l): iodine - 10, lithium - 10, cesium - 0.5, germanium - 0.5, bromine - 200, rubidium - 3, strontium - 300.
-(Bondarenko (1999)).
+Proceeding from the general conditions and laws of distribution of underground geothermal waters and the brines containing rare elements, and also in view of the experience of use of such waters as hydro mineral raw material in Russia and abroad the following limits of concentration of elements at which waters represent industrial interest are established (mg/l): iodine - 10, lithium - 10, cesium - 0.5, germanium - 0.5, bromine - 200, rubidium - 3, strontium - 300.
+(Bondarenko, 1999).

 Even before the Second World War abroad, in particular, in USA, the technology of extraction from hydro mineral raw material of one of its components - lithium was developed.
-In 70th years about 85 % of world extraction of this metal was carried out in such a way.
-(Kogan and Nazvanova (1974)).
+In 1970s years about 85 % of world extraction of this metal was carried out in such a way.
+(Kogan and Nazvanova, 1974).

-In Japan from geothermal underground brines are commercially extracted I, Br, B, Li, As, Ge, W and a number of mineral salts.
-In Israel from brines of the Dead sea the carnallite, bromine, chlorides of magnesium and calcium, and also raw material for manufacture of medical products and perfumery are produced.
-In 80th years from hydro mineral raw material it was received 30 % of world extraction of lithium, 31 % - cesium, 8 % - a boron, 5 % - rubidium, and also in significant scales Ca, Mg, Na, K, S, Cl, U, Ra, Cu.
-(Bondarenko (1999)).
-(Table 2, 3).

-Huge stocks of rare-metal raw material are in geothermal underground waters and brines on territories of Russia and the CIS.
-They contain over 55 % of the common stocks of lithium, 40 % of rubidium and 35 % of cesium.
-(Kremenetsky et al. (1999))
+In Japan, the following are commercially extracted from geothermal underground brines: I, Br, B, Li, As, Ge, W and a number of mineral salts.
+In Israel the brines from the Dead Sea, carnallite, bromine, chlorides of magnesium and calcium, and also raw material for manufacture of medical products and perfumery are produced.
+In the 1980s 30% of the world extraction of lithium, 31% - cesium, 8% - a boron, 5% - rubidium, and also in significant scales Ca, Mg, Na, K, S, Cl, U, Ra, Cu was from hydro mineral raw material (Bondarenko, 1999).
+Huge stocks of rare-metal raw material are in geothermal underground waters and brines on territories of Russia and the CIS (Commonwealth of Independent States).
+They contain over 55% of the common stocks of lithium, 40% of rubidium and 35% of cesium.
+(Kremenetsky et al., 1999)

 Thermal waters with a high mineralization are located in the greater territory of Russia and the former USSR.
 They are known almost in all areas.
 Brines with mineralization higher than 200 g/l are known in Perm and Kujbishev areas, Tatarstan, Moscow, Ryazan and other central areas.
-In Moscow, for example, on depth of 1650 m are met chloride brines with mineralization of 274 g/l.
+In Moscow, for example, on a depth of 1650 m are chloride brines with mineralization of 274 g/l.
 In Western and Eastern Siberia there are large deposits of brines with high temperature.
 Some deposits have mineralization of 400-600 g/l.
 There are many thermal brines in Central Asia, Kazakhstan, on Ukraine, Kamchatka, Kuriles, Sakhalin.
-(Shcherbakov (1985), Resources ...
-(1985), Kurbanov(2001)).
+(Shcherbakov, 1985, Kurbanov et al., 1985, Kurbanov, 2001).

 There are chemical elements which are possible for taking only from underground waters.
 So iodine is extracted from brines since iodine is good dissoluble and in breeds iodine does not collect.
 Iodine concentrates in sea seaweed but to extract this seaweed as industrial raw material is effectively only at their big congestion.
 Bromine can be extracted from some salts and seaweed, but traditionally bromine also is extracted from superstrong chloride brines.
 (Antipov et al., (1998)).
-(Table 4).